cwoodruff/book-network-programming-csharp/Chapter14/chapter14.md

 }
 ```

-Lastly, limit exposure by restricting which IP addresses can access your WebHook endpoint.
-ASP.NET Core’s middleware allows you to implement IP filtering:
+You can further limit exposure by restricting access to specific IP addresses.
+Use middleware to filter requests:

 ```C#
 app.Use(async (context, next) =>